Cheltenham Gold Cup Winners & Cheltenham Festival History

 2023 Cheltenham Gold Cup Winner

-This is the most recent Gold Cup to have taken place at the iconic Cheltenham Racecourse, and the winner in 2023 was Galopin Des Champs, who was ridden on the day by Paul Townend.
+The winner of the Gold Cup at Cheltenham back in 2023 was Galopin Des Champs, who was ridden on the day by Paul Townend.
 It was a comfortable seven length win in the end with Bravemansgame and Conflated filling the other two spots in the top three of this race.

 Galopin Des Champs became the 29th Irish trained horse to win the Cheltenham Gold Cup.
 This was also Paul Townend and Willie Mullins’ third win in this race after both winning with Al Boum Photo in 2019 and 2020.